-This is so simple to make.
+This crisp is so simple to make.
 All you have to do is:

-- Make topping- mix together oats, flour, brown sugar, cinnamon, and salt together in a medium-sized bowl.
+- Make topping- Mix together oats, flour, brown sugar, cinnamon, and salt together in a medium-sized bowl.
 Then add the cubed butter and make the crispy top.
 The best way to do this is with a pastry cutter, a fork, or by using your hands.
-Keep mixing until there are pea-sized pieces.
+Mix until there are pea-sized pieces.
 Set this aside in the refrigerator until ready to put it on top.

-- Add caramel and topping– drizzle the caramel all over the top of the apples and pears.
-Don’t worry about getting it evenly coated.
-It will blend together when it bakes.
+- Add caramel and topping– Drizzle the caramel all over the top of the apples and pears.
 Sprinkle the topping over the entire top of the apples and pears.